Fernandez-Trincado/SDSS-IV-Project0184/README.md

-THE DISCOVERY OF AN ANOMALOUS GIANT STAR IN THE MILKY WAY WITH A SECONDARY POPULATION ABUNDANCE PATTERN
+DISCOVERY OF A METAL-POOR FIELD GIANT WITH A GLOBULAR CLUSTER SECOND-GENERATION ABUNDANCE PATTERN
 ===

 Author